A human-centered approach to workplace design

 Connecting a distributed team with a remote strategy

 A third challenge revolved around the reality of distributed teams: Staying truly connected, human-to-human.
 With about half of Rasa’s team living in Berlin and benefitting from the office at least from time to time, the distributed team members would not have the same level of opportunity.
-In order to solve the dilemma of maintaining an office space while pushing for a remote-first work culture for all employees, we applied three principles that work hand-in-hand, connecting remote and office people as much as possible.
+In order to solve the dilemma of maintaining an office space while pushing for a remote-first work culture for all employees, we applied three principles that work hand-in-hand, connecting remote-working and office-based-working people as much as possible.

 Are you faced with similar corporate challenges?
 We would love to hear about them.